smzajac/new-york-times/README.md

 You can access the API via the following link:
 https://api.nytimes.com/svc/topstories/v2/science.json?api-key=Gwxln5M3geWlhR6UE0TY1FUWKSG3wCil

 Start by forking this repo.
-When you're finished send a link to your public fork.
+When you're finished please send a link to your public fork.